piglovesyou/plovr/README.md

 ```

 What this is really doing is just grabbing a particular "blessed" (by
-this module) Plovr that we built from the Obvious repos.
+this module) Plovr that we built from the Medium repos.

 Note that Plovr requires a Java runtime to operate.
 It specifically
 assumes that there is a binary called `java` in the `$PATH` and will